-These easy keto friendly and gluten free fried pickles are one of your favorite snacks with dill pickles, made healthier!
-They’re super easy to make with pickle slices, and a few pantry staples.
+These easy gluten free and keto fried pickles are one of your favorite snacks with dill pickles, made healthier!
+They're super easy to make with pickle slices, and a few pantry staples.
 Serve with your favorite dipping sauce.
 These sugar free, keto and gluten free fried pickles are less than 2 net carbs per serving!

 - Dill pickle chips - Or, dill pickle spears cut into desired shape.
 We actually love to buy dill pickle chips pre-cut.
 Just make sure to lay them on a parchment lined baking sheet, and dab them off with some paper towels.
 We do this to soak up the excess moisture.